-In the letter, the hunger strikers wrote that women and children were still being incarcerated at the Karnes detention center, despite having passed what’s known as a “credible fear” interview, which is a critical, legal step in determining whether their asylum claim is valid.
+In the letter, the hunger-strikers wrote that women and children were still being incarcerated at Karnes, despite having passed what’s known as a credible fear interview, which is a critical step in determining whether their asylum claim is valid.
 The letter also stated that some of the mothers had been forced to sign voluntary deportation forms.

-Detention center guards allegedly retaliated against three of the Central American women, Monday, March 30, even before the hunger strike officially began the following Tuesday.
-The women and children who reported being isolated in the medical unit included Galeano and her 2-year-old son; Delmy Cruz and her 11-year-old son; and Polyane Oliveira and her 10-year-old daughter.
+Karnes guards allegedly retaliated against three of the Central American women on Monday, March 30, even before the hunger strike officially began the following Tuesday.
+The women and children who reported being isolated in the medical unit included Galeano and her 2-year-old son, Delmy Cruz and her 11-year-old son, and Polyane Oliveira and her 10-year-old daughter.

 “They were all placed in, essentially, the ‘dark room,’ and what that encompasses, one of the mothers explained to us, is that the lights were only turned on in the room whenever they were being fed,” said Mohammad Abdollahi, who is advocacy director with RAICES.
 “They had no contact with the outside.”